Andrew Blackwood MSc, BPC registered Psychodynamic Counsellor, MBACP

 I offer time limited and open ended psychodynamic counselling and psychotherapy.
 Please call to arrange an initial exploratory meeting to see how you feel about working with me.

 MSc Psychodynamic Counselling and Psychotherapy and registered Psychodynamic Counsellor with BPC, Member of BACP.

 Psychodynamic therapy is a way of looking at your early relationships and your internal conflicts.
-By making known your unconscious feelings, and thinking together about their affects in the here and now, you can find new ways of relating to the world and people around you.
+By making known your unconscious life, and thinking together about their affects in the here and now, you may find new perspectives emerge about how you feel about yourself and the world around you.